stelligent/cloudformation_templates/labs/polly/README.md

 1) Create a new group using CloudFormation template
 2) Update termination protection: aws cloudformation update-termination-protection --enable-termination-protection --stack-name
-3) Create a new user and assign a group
+3) Create a new user and assign to the newly provisioned group
 4) Install Polly Plugin, Activate, and Configure Wordpress plugin

 ## Hosted Wordpress